torbjoernk/CppKoans/README.markdown

-Inspired by [RubyKoans](https://github.com/edgecase/ruby_koans) and [JavaScript-Koans](https://github.com/liammclennan/JavaScript-Koans), this is an attemt to write such koans for C/C++.
+Inspired by [RubyKoans](https://github.com/edgecase/ruby_koans) and [JavaScript-Koans](https://github.com/liammclennan/JavaScript-Koans), this is an attempt to write such koans for C/C++.

 Some ideas were taken from [PointerKoans](https://github.com/paytonrules/PointerKoan).